 Project Overview

-The Canada Games Aquatic Centre (CGAC), originally built for the 1985 Canada Summer Games, is undergoing an estimated $25.1 million transformation to meet the needs of the 2029 Canada Games and future generations.
-This project is a regional investment to modernize the facility, enhance energy efficiency, and improve accessibility and spectator experience.
-As the only 50-metre pool in New Brunswick, these upgrades will benefit local users of the facility, and help to attract future competitions and events, for years to come.
+The Canada Games Aquatic Centre (CGAC), originally built for the 1985 Canada Summer Games, is preparing to undergo a major renewal to meet the needs of the 2029 Canada Games and future generations.
+This investment by the Fundy Regional Service Commission will modernize the facility, enhance energy efficiency, improve accessibility, and strengthen the spectator experience.

 Key Upgrades & Features

-Warm-up pool enhancements to meet competition standards and renew this important feature
+Warm-up pool and leisure pool enhancements to meet competition standards and revitalize these spaces

 Fully renovated change rooms